microprediction/microprediction/README.md

 # microprediction [![Downloads](https://static.pepy.tech/personalized-badge/microprediction?period=total&units=international_system&left_color=green&right_color=grey&left_text=Downloads)](https://pepy.tech/project/microprediction) ![tests](https://github.com/microprediction/microprediction/workflows/tests/badge.svg) ![deploy](https://github.com/microprediction/microprediction/workflows/deploy/badge.svg)

 A client providing turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
-This project is new, but simple in principle and in active use by two leading financial institutions.
+This project is new, but simple in principle.
+It is in active use by two leading financial institutions.

 ## Quick links